Aile0n/calendar-java/.junie/guidelines.md

 - Neuer Termin: create a new event
 - Importieren (ICS/VCS): import events from .ics or .vcs
 - Exportieren (ICS/VCS): export current events to .ics or .vcs
+- Abonnieren (ICS-Feed): subscribe to an online .ics URL with periodic refresh (where implemented)

+For a beginner-friendly walkthrough of the codebase, see CODE_EXPLANATION.md.

 ### Tech stack
 - Java 21, Maven